How to fix your PC when it says it can't run Windows 11

 - Internet connection Microsoft account and internet connectivity required for setup for Windows 11 Home

-It's that TPM requirement that is going to cause the most confusion though because while TPM support has been included with machines for years, it tends to be turned off by default.
+It's that TPM requirement that is going to cause the most confusion.
+While TPM support has been included with machines for years, it tends to be turned off by default.

 To resolve this issue, you just need to jump into the UEFI/BIOS—generally by hitting [Del] as your machine boots and switching it on.
 It shouldn't take too much tracking down, but different manufacturers do hide it in different places.
 On my Gigabyte X570 Aorus Master motherboard, it could be found by selecting Settings -> Miscellaneous -> Trusted Computing 2.0 and switching the Security Device Support to Enable.